 While the ketogenic diet is most commonly used for weight loss, there are also other benefits of ketosis.

 For example, some scientists believe ketones provide fuel for the brain while protecting it from degeneration.

-There are even some studies which have found a link between a ketogenic diet and the treatment of Alzheimer’s, Parkinson’s and dementia.
+There are even some studies that have found a link between a ketogenic diet and the treatment of Alzheimer’s, Parkinson’s, and dementia.

 Diabetics also benefit from ketosis, as a keto diet is the healthiest way to reduce and control glycemic levels.

 In order to get into ketosis the keto for dummies way, you’re obviously going to need to limit your carb intake and eliminate sugar from your diet.

 If trying to achieve ketosis, it’s best to limit yourself to no more than 20 carbs a day.